moayed-mustafa/E-commerce-app/ReadMe.md

-# E-commerce app
+# Shopper

- Looking to buy products from the comfort or your sofa? our E-commerce app will provide you with a veriety of different products that you can browse based on the categories you like, add products you like to a wishlist to buy in the future or fill your cart up at the moment.

- All you have to do to enjoy our servecies is to go to the site, sign up for a free acount, enter your address and start browsing.
+ - Shopper is an E-commerce app that makes it easy for people to buy products online. the app allows users to browse available products, browse by catgories, add something to theri wishlist to buy later or add it to cart and buy immediately.
+- This repo has the backend api for the project.
+- Live site: coming soon

  # User flow
- - the user can registe if not registered or login other
+ - the user can registe if not registered or login to the system.
  - homepage will show the available products that the user can click on to view a product.
+ - users can add/remove  products to their cart.
+ - users can add/remove products from their wishlist.
- - clicking to add to cart button will add the product to the user's cart.
+ - cart page will show all the products currently at the user's cart.
- - on the cart page the user can click purchase button which will make a transaction.
- - clicking to add a product to wishlist will add the product to the user's wishlist.
- - on the wishlist page the user can click add to cart which will send the items to his cart and clear the wishlist
+ - orders page will show the order history of the user.
  # Api
   The data for this project come from :
   [Fake Product Api](https://fakestoreapi.com/)